()()

 To remain at home or in seclusion, not going out or appearing in public.

-He has retired to the countryside and lives there.
+He retired to the countryside.

 3. to back off; to butt out; to stay out of it